dmp1ce/BTC-Privacy-Suite/README.md

 # Quick Start

-Edit the `.env` file to change the LND alias and/or color.
+Copy the `.env.tpl` file to `.env` and change the LND alias and/or color.

 ```
 ./build.bash